Questions & Answers

 Most BODY WORLDS exhibitions have a few animal specimens on display.
 Due to the great popularity of the animal plastinates, Dr. Gunther von Hagens and Dr. Angelina Whalley were encouraged to create the new exhibition BODY WORLDS of Animals which now tours the world under the name ANIMAL INSIDE OUT.
 The display features the most popular species in the animal kingdom.
 Better than any textbook, this fascinating exhibition shows the complex, amazing biology of the natural world’s most remarkable creatures and their nervous system, bones, muscles, and organs.
 ANIMAL INSIDE OUT also allows a peek under the elephant’s skin.
 Its trunk with a network of 40,000 muscles is an incredibly unique feature that has many different uses.
 And who would have known that a giraffe uses its 20-inch-long bluish tongue like a hand?
 ANIMAL INSIDE OUT’s educational approach is particularly suitable for young visitors.

 Before the North American premiere of BODY WORLDS, a distinguished committee of theologians, ethicists, academics and medical luminaries conducted an independent ethics review.
-The Ethics Review of the origins of bodies in BODY WORLDS - conducted by the California Science Center, Los Angeles - is available for download on our website.
+The Ethics Review of the origins of bodies in BODY WORLDS – conducted by the California Science Center, Los Angeles – is available for download in our press section.

 Within the opening hours you can stay as long as you like.
 We recommend allowing yourself about one to two hours.
 The length of time will vary on how long each visitor wishes to examine each specimen and read the information provided.
 An audio tour will increase your time in the exhibits.
 Reentry to the exhibition is not allowed, once you exit.

-Audio Guides are offered for an additional fee.
-The audio tour is designed for to enhance the exhibition content and to provided added insight to the specimens on display.
-The guide is available in English and Spanish.
-Personally guided tours through the exhibit are unavailable.
+In some exhibitions audio guides are offered for an additional fee.
+The audio tour is designed for the layman to enhance the exhibition content and to provided added insight to the specimens on display.
+Clear explanations, amazing facts and more information about the plastinates can be accessed by individual users at their own pace.
+The guides are usually available in English or other languages in select markets.
+More information are available on the exhibition website and on site in the exhibition.

-Teachers will wish to prepare both their students and their adult supervisors carefully for their BODY WORLDS experience.
-Educator materials are available for download on the website, www.bodyworlds.com.
+Teachers will wish to prepare both their students and their adult supervisors carefully for their exhibition experience.
+Educator materials are available for download on the Teacher & Parents site.
 Please inquire about educator preview opportunities.

 The BODY WORLDS exhibitions rely on the generosity of body donors; individuals who bequeathed that, upon their death, their bodies could be used for educational purposes in the exhibition.
 All the whole-body plastinates and the majority of the specimens are from these body donors; a few organs and specific specimens that show unusual conditions come from old anatomical collections and morphological institutes.
 As agreed upon by the body donors, their identities and causes of death are not disclosed.
 The exhibition focuses on the nature of our bodies, not on providing personal information.